Arjun-Arora/CS248Project/README.md

 #Setup

-1.Install requirements.txt using preferred package manager
+1. Install requirements.txt using preferred package manager

 or